bell-kevin/testingRandomNumbers/README.md

 rng.nextInt (  (num) + min )

-Once the math inside the inner parentheses is done, we can drop those parentheses, and this becomes:
+Once the math inside the inner parentheses is done, we can drop those parentheses, and this becomes

 rng.nextInt ( num + min )